Everything You Need to Know About Cinnamon

 What Exactly Is Cinnamon?

 Cinnamon comes from the inner bark of trees belonging to the Cinnamomum family.
-Once the bark is harvested and dried, it curls into those signature sticks you see in the spice aisle—or it’s ground into powder form for your convenience.
+Once the bark is harvested and dried, it curls into those signature sticks you see in the spice aisle, or it’s ground into powder form for your convenience.

 There are two primary types you’ll find at the supermarket:

 Both are delicious and versatile, but they differ slightly in flavour and content.
 Cassia has higher levels of coumarin, a natural compound that should be consumed in moderation.
-No need to panic—it’s perfectly safe in normal amounts, and we’ll cover the specifics later.
+No need to panic, it’s perfectly safe in normal amounts, and we’ll cover the specifics later.

 Your Health

-Let’s get this out of the way—cinnamon isn’t a “magic cure” for all your ailments.
+It isn’t a “magic cure” for all your ailments.
 But it is packed with some pretty impressive benefits when used as part of a balanced diet.

 1. Loaded with Antioxidants